Waterbird20/SWE3028_Team_H/2.Progress/Meeting_1/Progress_Meeting.md

 ![bg width:65% height:62%](./imgs/TSLA.png)

 <!--
 We do not want to dive deep into analyzing a company's fundamentals, studying financial statements, or tracking various news events.
 Instead, we aim to predict the short-term movement of blue-chip stocks.
 It is known to be a common and successful strategy for short time ranging from a few days to a few months.
-So, our project's focus is on predicting stock prices in the short term, but not in real-time, and for a limited number of stocks.
+So, our focus is on predicting stock prices in the short term, but not in real-time.
 I think it may be helpful for general users and much easier to predict stock price than before.

 Well, it is still difficult.
 But I beileve our team can make it.
  -->